-New half-day workshops help bring the tools of MTSS into focus for school and district leaders.
-Learn more about this framework which addresses the needs of all students, aligns the system of initiatives and supports, and implements continuous improvement processes at all levels.
-Download the 2017 flier here.
-Click the date below to register for one of the workshops from 8 a.m. to noon.
+Our new half-day workshops help bring the tools of MTSS into focus for school and district leaders.
+Learn more about this framework that addresses the needs of all students, aligns the system of initiatives and supports, and implements continuous improvement processes at all levels.
+Click the date below to view our past workshops (8 a.m. to noon).

 Leadership teams begin in the MTSS 101 course and advance to the MTSS 201 workshop.

 In addition to an in-depth look at California MTSS, there will be ongoing support for requests for application for the Scale-Up MTSS Statewide (SUMS) Initiative grant.

 At the workshops, leadership teams will get to the heart of transformation:

 - Dive into the new California MTSS Framework.